L3DEVIL/VphonegagaInject/README.md

 * Any text editor.
 I use [Notepad++](https://notepad-plus-plus.org/downloads/)
 * Any png compression to compress your png file: https://compresspng.com/
 * Any base64 encoding to encode your file: https://www.base64encode.org/
-* Any audio converters to convert your sound files to .ogg (Optional): [XMedia Recode](https://www.xmedia-recode.de/en/download.php)

 # Download/Clone
 Click on the button that says Code, and click Download ZIP